hassanshaikley/me/src/cred.md

 [WebGPU Prototype under 25 KBs.](https://cred.fly.dev/html/index.html)

+Likely is not supported on your mobile browser.

-It is not much of a game at this point in time but you can walk around (wasd), open the door (right click), and swing your sword (left click) which can't harm anything.
+Walk walk around with wasd, open the door with ight click, and swing your sword with left click.
+You can't harm anything with the sword.

-You can also see other players but they aren't animated well and there may be some bugs!
+You can also see other players but they aren't animated much at all.

-Regardless I am still proud of this as it was challenging to do without any 3D libraries.
-The only two libraries used were for matrix math and sockets.
-This was more or less a custom game engine.
+The only two libraries used were for matrix math and sockets, so all the GPU code was handmade at a time when very few resources existed for WebGPU.